Welfare and Distributional Effects of Joint Intervention in Networks: Welfare and distributional effects

 \begin{lemma} Let \(n\geq 5\) be odd, and \(\b g\in\mathcal G_n\) such that \(|u^n_i(\b g)|=|u^n_j(\b g)|\) for all \(i,j\).
 Then with equality when \end{lemma}

-Lemma \ref{lem-3} is analogous to Lemma \ref{lem-graph}, restricted to network structures whose last eigenvector has entries all of the same magnitude in absolute values.
-Such choices of \(\b g^*\) will result in asymptotically zero inequality for large \(C\) by \eqref{eq-T}.
-From Proposition \ref{prop-welfare}, we know that optimal welfare when \(\phi<0\) depends critically on the lower bound of \(\lambda_n(\b g)\) when \(C\) is large; thus a comparison of the two bounds of \(\lambda_n(\b g)\) in Lemmas \ref{lem-graph} and \ref{lem-3} yields insight into the welfare cost of removing inequality.
-Furthermore, we note that the ratio of lower bounds satisfies so the cost of providing equality is insignificant when \(n\) is large.
+Lemma \ref{lem-3} is analogous to Lemma \ref{lem-graph}, but restricted to network structures whose smallest eigenvector has entries of equal magnitude (in absolute value).
+Such choices of \(\b g^*\) yield asymptotically zero inequality for large \(C\), due to the proportionalities established in \eqref{eq-ratio}.
+From Theorem \ref{th-2}, we know that, when \(\phi < 0\) and \(C\) is large, optimal welfare depends critically on the lower bound of \(\lambda_n(\b g)\).
+Therefore, comparing the lower bounds for \(\lambda_n(\b g)\) provided in Lemmas \ref{lem-graph} and \ref{lem-3} allows us to quantify the welfare cost of imposing equality.